 How to Write a Tender · The submission phase

-Get your tender in on time — preferably the day before, to take the stress out of a last-minute rush.
+Knowing how to submit a tender correctly is the last thing standing between your work and the evaluation panel.
+Get it in on time — preferably the day before, to take the stress out of a last-minute rush.
 If anything is going to go wrong, it'll wait until that moment.

 Stop faffing with it!